lundegaard/redux-tools/README.md

 Redux Tools consist mainly of:

-- [Store enhancers](https://github.com/reduxjs/redux/blob/master/docs/Glossary.md#store-enhancer) for injecting reducers, epics, and middleware into your Redux store after the store is created.
+- [Store enhancers](https://github.com/reduxjs/redux/blob/master/docs/Glossary.md#store-enhancer) for injecting reducers, middleware, and epics into your Redux store after the store is created.
 - Utility functions for less verbose definitions of action creators and reducers.
+- Logic for managing your state via namespaces.

 ## Documentation & API Reference